by C.H. Weaver M.D. updated 12/2021

 Some patients with colon cancer will already have small amounts of cancer that have spread outside the colon and can not be removed by surgery.
-Undetectable areas of cancer outside the colon are referred to as micrometastases and cannot be detected with any of the currently available tests.
-The presence of micrometastases causes relapses that occur after treatment with surgery alone.
+Undetectable areas of cancer outside the colon are referred to as micrometastases and the presence of micrometastases causes relapses that occur after treatment with surgery alone.
 Surgery is only one component in the treatment of colon cancer and is often followed by adjuvant chemotherapy to cleanse the body of micrometastases.

 Hemicolectomy: A hemicolectomy (radical resection) is currently the standard surgical procedure used to remove colon cancer.
 A hemicolectomy is recommended for cancers at high risk for recurrence, which is the case for most cancers of the colon.
 A hemicolectomy is an invasive surgery that requires surgeons to create a large opening in the abdomen in order to reach the cancer.
 During a hemicolectomy, the cancer, and a margin of normal bowel and lymph nodes on all sides of the cancer are removed.
 The two cut ends of the colon are then sewn back together.
 In some instances, a colostomy is created and the two ends of the colon are reconnected at a later time.
 A colostomy is an opening where the large intestine is attached to the abdominal wall and allows passage of stool into a replaceable bag.
 In some situations, the cancer cannot be completely removed, the two ends are not re-sewn together and the patient has a permanent colostomy.